What does SEO stand for?

-Industry/sector: If you are selling services or products that people are likely to purchase or to find online, then SEO will likely be very important for you.
-Similarly, if your service is information that is distributed online and you need a wider audience, it might also be very useful.
+Industry/sector: If you are selling services or products that people are likely to purchase or to find online, then SEO is important.
+Similarly, if your service is information that is distributed online and you need a wider audience, it is essential.

 Capacity: If you currently don’t have enough staff to handle the potential large increase in business that comes with more website traffic, then SEO might not be for you.
 However, SEO results usually take between 3 – 6 months to appear, so you could have time to adjust to the increased business activity gradually.